In-Situ Soil and groundwater remediation

 - Pneumatic fracturing

-- Permeable reactive barriers
+- Permeable reactive barriers (PRBs)

-IN SITU CHEMICAL REDUCTION
+What is IN SITU CHEMICAL REDUCTION (ISCR)?

 In situ chemical reduction (ISCR) is the combination of abiotic chemical reduction, using zero valent iron(ZVI) and/or reduced minerals (magnetite, pyrite), coupled with anaerobic bioremediation for the effective treatment of chlorinated solvents, pesticides, and energetics.
 Physical, chemical, and biological processes combine to create an extremely reduced environment that stimulates chemical and microbiological dechlorination of otherwise persistent compounds.